DataDog/datadog-operator/docs/secret_management.md

   # ...
 ```

-The environment variable `DD_SECRET_BACKEND_COMMAND` from this configuration will be automatically applied to all the deployed components: node Agent, cluster Agent, cluster checks runners.
+The environment variable `DD_SECRET_BACKEND_COMMAND` from this configuration is automatically applied to all the deployed components: node Agent, cluster Agent, and cluster checks runners.
 Ensure the image you are using for all the components includes your command.

-For convenience, the Datadog Agent and its sibling Cluster images already include a [helper function][2] `readsecret_multiple_providers.sh` that can be used to read from both files as well as Kubernetes Secrets.
-After creating the secret, set `spec.global.secretBackend.command` to `"/readsecret_multiple_providers.sh"`.
+For convenience, the Datadog Agent and its sibling Cluster images already include a `readsecret_multiple_providers.sh` [helper function][2] that can be used to read from both files as well as Kubernetes Secrets.
+After creating the Secret, set `spec.global.secretBackend.command` to `"/readsecret_multiple_providers.sh"`.

 For instance, to use the secret backend for the Agent and Cluster Agent, create a secret called "test-secret":